 Easy scrambled eggs are soft, hearty and delicious.
-They’re full of protein and easy to make.
+They’re loaded with protein and very easy to make.
 Enjoy for breakfast, lunch or dinner.

-This popular side or main dish pairs well with wheat or white toast.
+This popular side is often served as a main dish.
+Pairs well with wheat or white toast.
 Enjoy for breakfast, lunch or dinner.

-Cook the eggs in unsalted butter or olive oil in a skillet on top of the stove.
+The eggs are cooked in unsalted butter or olive oil in a skillet on top of the stove… over low heat.

 Start with clean hands and organized kitchen.
 Wash hands thoroughly.
 Make sure kitchen and countertops are clean before making a recipe.

 Create a relaxing environment.
 Play favorite music while in the kitchen.
 I love listening to classical or gospel music.

 Read the entire recipe so you understand it and to make sure you have each ingredient.